-• Provide the functional bodies with as much certainty as possible over funding sources that are themselves uncertain and volatile.
+- provide the functional bodies with as much certainty as possible over funding sources that are themselves uncertain and volatile - provide additional funding to MOPAC through increasing the Band D police element of the GLA precept by £13 in line with the council tax uplift assumed in the provisional police grant settlement, raising £54.8 million additional funding annually, and uprating its ongoing business rates funding in line with the change in the London policing allocation set out in the provisional local government finance settlement.
+This will mean MOPAC will receive £964.4 million through the council tax precept and £128.4 million in retained business rates - increase the element of the council tax precept by a further £20 at Band D to fund transport services in 2023-24.
+This is estimated to raise an additional £66.0 million annually to contribute towards balancing TfL's long term funding gap on an ongoing basis.
+TfL will receive £244.3 million via the precept which also includes around £45.0 million agreed in 2021-22 to help fund the cost of maintaining free travel for under 18s and to fund the 60+ Oystercard - allocating business rates funding of over £2.1 billion to TfL which partially replaces the capital and operating grants TfL previously received via the Department for Transport

-- Provide additional funding to MOPAC through increasing the Band D police element of the GLA precept by £15 in line with the council tax uplift assumed in the provisional police grant settlement, raising £54.9 million additional funding annually, and uprating its ongoing business rates funding in line with the change in the London policing allocation set out in the provisional local government finance settlement.
-This will mean MOPAC will receive £904.4 million through the council tax precept and £69.6 million in retained business rates. - Provide additional funding to LFC by raising its element of the precept by £3.55 for a typical Band D property, raising an additional £12.8 million additional funding annually.
-This will increase its council tax requirement to £193.5 million in addition to £247.6 million in retained business rates funding.
-This later figure includes the former revenue support grant for fire and rescue services which has been rolled into the GLA's retained business rates baseline since 2017-18. - Increase the element of the council tax precept by a further £20 at Band D to fund transport services in 2023-24.
-This is estimated to raise an additional £62.0 million annually to contribute towards balancing TfL's long term funding gap on an ongoing basis.
-TfL will receive £177.2 million via the precept which also includes around £45 million agreed in 2021-22 to help fund the cost of maintaining free travel for under 18s and to fund the 60+ Oystercard. - Allocating business rates funding of over £1.9 billion to TfL which partially replaces capital and operating grant which it formerly received through Department for Transport grant. - Increase the resources originally allocated to OPDC from £6.8 million in 2022-23 to £6.9 million in 2023-24, while increasing level of revenue support provided through retained business rates and other GLA funding to the LLDC by £3 milion to £44.4 million for the LLDC whilst maintaining a Mayoral Development Corporation Reserve. - Increase the resources available through council tax for the expenditure on services within the GLA: Mayor component budget and the Assembly component budgets in 2023-24 in line with the assumed 1 per cent increase in the council taxbase as well as increasing the allocation in each case from retained business rates.
-This excludes any repayments required to the 33 billing authorities for business rates and council tax deficits in 2020-21 due to the impact of the COVID-19 pandemic on local taxation revenues in London.
+- provide additional funding to LFC by raising its element of the precept by £4.26 for a typical Band D property, raising an additional £16.4 million additional funding annually.
+This will increase its council tax requirement to £211.5 million in addition to £280.5 million in retained business rates funding.
+This latter figure includes both the former revenue support grant for fire and rescue services which has been rolled into the GLA's retained business rates baseline since 2017-18 and the Fire Pension Specific Grant which is now rolled into the retained business rates funding - increase the resources originally allocated to OPDC from £7.0 million in 2023-24 to £7.2 million in 2024-25, while increasing level of revenue support provided through retained business rates and other GLA funding to the LLDC by £3.7 million to £46.7 million for the LLDC whilst maintaining a Mayoral Development Corporation Reserve - increase the resources available through council tax for the expenditure on services within the GLA: Mayor component budget and the Assembly component budgets in 2024-25 in line with the assumed 1.5 per cent increase in the council taxbase as well as increasing the allocation in each case from retained business rates.